Zero-Tang/NoirVisor/README.md

 If NoirVisor is subverting a system under a virtualized environment with exposed detection (e.g: VMware virtual machines with `hypervisor.cpuid.v0 = TRUE` configuration) as a Type-II hypervisor, the operating system may have already been using functionalities provided by the hypervisor.
 In this regard, NoirVisor should pass-through the access to hypervisor functionalities (e.g: `cpuid` instructions, accesses to Microsoft Synthetic MSRs, hypercalls, etc.)

 ## TSC-Omission
 Since the end of 2020, NoirVisor implemented a simple Time-Profiler Countermeasure.
 According to the half-year test, this technique is deemed unstable with multiprocessing systems.
 For example, TSC-omission may cause external hardwares to trigger drivers resetting themselves.
-Everything could be messed up: Timer, Graphics Card, NIC, etc. In a nutshell, system may go haywire. <br>
+Everything could be messed up: Timer, Graphics Card, NIC, etc. In a nutshell, system may go haywire. \
 By virtue of this unexpected and unpleasant side-effect, this feature is now obsolete.
 Codes addressing this feature are now removed.

 # Customizable VM
 Customizable VM is the true explanation of "complex functions and purposes".
 As the project creator and director, Zero's true intention to create this project is for studying Hardware-Acclerated Virtualization Technology.
-Therefore, any features which is related to virtualization and which Zero has ideas to implement will be added in the project. <br>
+Therefore, any features which is related to virtualization and which Zero has ideas to implement will be added in the project. \
 Customizable VM is the feature that Zero researches about Virtualization: to run an arbitrary guest, instead of to just subvert the host system.
-In a word, it is aimed to be a competitor of the Windows Hypervisor Platform (WHP). <br>
+In a word, it is aimed to be a competitor of the Windows Hypervisor Platform (WHP). \
-For CVM Algorithm on AMD-V, visit [here](src/svm_core/readme.md#customizable-vm-scheduler-algorithm). <br>
+For CVM Algorithm on AMD-V, visit [here](src/svm_core/readme.md#customizable-vm-scheduler-algorithm). \
 For CVM Algorithm on Intel VT-x, visit [here](src/vt_core/readme.md#customizable-vm-scheduler-algorithm).

 APIs to invoke Customizable VMs are available in the [NoirCvmApi](https://github.com/Zero-Tang/NoirCvmApi) repository.
 The documentation of the APIs is available in the [wiki page](https://github.com/Zero-Tang/NoirCvmApi/wiki).